Breast Lift in Dallas, TX with Dr. Bryan Armijo

 The process of breast lift surgery involves the removal of excess skin and the remodeling of existing breast tissue to sculpt youthful contours.
 After you have a breast lift, your breasts will be rounder and firmer; they will also sit higher on your chest.

-Unlike breast augmentation, a breast lift won’t increase the size of your breasts.
+Unlike breast augmentation, a breast lift won’t increase the size of your breasts with breast implants.
 After your operation, your breasts may appear slightly smaller than they were before surgery due to the removal of excess skin.
 However, some women report that their breasts seem fuller after a lift because they no longer look deflated.
-If you want to restore breast volume that was lost after breastfeeding or menopause, you can combine your breast lift with breast augmentation surgery.
+If you want to restore breast volume that was lost after breastfeeding or menopause, you can combine your breast lift with breast augmentation surgery, in which breast implants will be included with your breast lift.

 Who Makes a Good Candidate for Breast Lift Surgery?